aiogram/aiogram/docs/dispatcher/filters/index.rst

 Bound Filters with only default arguments will be automatically applied with default values to each handler in the router and nested routers to which this filter is bound.

-For example, although we do not specify chat_type in the handler filters, but since the filter has a default value, the filter will be applied to the handler with a default value :code:`private`:
+For example, although we do not specify :code:`chat_type` in the handler filters, but since the filter has a default value, the filter will be applied to the handler with a default value :code:`private`: